 If you're an international student and you don't meet the English language requirements for this programme, you may be able to study our undergraduate pre-sessional English course, to help improve your English language level.

-International: £22,500 (per year)
+International: £27,250 (per year)

 Tuition fees for international undergraduate students starting in 2023/24 and 2024/25

 Tuition fees for a study abroad or work placement year